Earwigs

 • Size: Typically 1 inch long, though this can vary depending on the species.

-• Pincers: Earwigs have pincers on the rear of their bodies that they use for self-defense or to catch prey.
+• Pincers: They have pincers on the rear of their bodies that are used for self-defense or to catch prey.
 The pincers are curved and resemble forceps.

-• Wings: While earwigs possess wings, they rarely use them for flight.
-They typically crawl and scuttle across surfaces.
+• Wings: While they possess wings, they rarely use them for flight and typically crawl across surfaces.

-• Behavior: Earwigs are nocturnal and tend to hide during the day in dark, moist environments.
+• Behavior: Nocturnal in nature, they tend to hide during the day in dark, moist environments.

-In addition to being a bit unsettling, earwigs can also be destructive in gardens.
-These pests are particularly attracted to tender, soft plants and can cause damage by feeding on foliage, flowers, and fruits.
-Common garden plants at risk of earwig damage include dahlias, hostas, marigolds, and fruits like apples.
+In addition to being a bit unsettling, these insects can also be destructive in gardens.
+They are particularly attracted to tender, soft plants and can cause damage by feeding on foliage, flowers, and fruits.
+Common garden plants at risk include dahlias, hostas, marigolds, and fruits like apples.

 The Dangers of an Earwig Infestation

-While earwigs do not bite humans or pets, they can damage plants and create an unsightly mess in your garden.
+While these insects do not bite humans or pets, they can damage plants and create an unsightly mess in your garden.
 When they invade your home, they are more of a nuisance than a health threat.
 Here’s how an earwig infestation can impact your living space:

-• Damage to Plants: Earwigs can cause extensive damage to your garden plants, particularly those with tender leaves and flowers.
+• Damage to Plants: These pests can cause extensive damage to garden plants, particularly those with tender leaves and flowers.
 They feed on a variety of plants, including vegetables, fruits, and ornamental flowers.

-• Attraction to Moisture: Earwigs are particularly attracted to moist environments, making homes with high humidity or poor ventilation prime locations for them to take refuge.
+• Attraction to Moisture: These insects are particularly drawn to moist environments, making homes with high humidity or poor ventilation prime locations for them to take refuge.

 How to Prevent Earwigs